|Pilot Lt. Kiyoshi Izuka (KIA)

 shore from Truscott.
 Remains of the aircraft were

 loaded on to a barge on July 27 and transported to West Bay.
-No remains were found in the wreck, the only remains were apparently several
+No remains were found in the wreckage, the only remains were apparently several

 Contemporary reports were misleading

-found by accident in 1979 by John Hardie who thought it was the wreckage of a P-38 Lightning.
-When Stan Gajda saw his photos, he identified it as a Japanese plane, and traveled there during July 1980.
+shoot down at Drysdale.
+In 1979, the crash site was rediscovered by John Hardie who initially thought it was a P-38 Lightning.
+When Stan Gajda saw his photos, he identified it as this Dinah, and visited the site himself in July 1980.

 Stan Gajda adds: